Alternating, private alternating, and quantum alternating realtime automata: Quantum alternation

 The class of languages recognized by NQFAs (resp., UQFAs) form a superset of the regular languages \cite{YS10A}, called exclusive (resp., co-exclusive) stochastic languages ($\sf S^{\neq}$ (resp., $\sf S^{=}$)) \cite{Paz71}. $ \sf S^{\neq} $ and $\sf S^{=}$ do not contain any nonregular \textit{unary} languages \cite{SS78}.
-Therefore, it is interesting to ask whether alternating between the capabilities of the two could lead us to recognizing some nonregular unary languages.
-It is known that such ``two-alternation" is sufficient for recognizing the well-known $\sf NP$-complete language $\tt SUBSETSUM$ (or $\tt KNAPSACK$) \cite{Yak13A}.
-So, it is expectable that two-alternation is sufficient for unary nonregular languages.
-In the following, we will first describe a model of quantum alternation that embodies these ideas, and then present a result for $ \tt \mathtt{USQUARE} $, using the methods introduced in \cite{Yak13A}.
+Therefore, it is interesting to ask whether alternation between the capabilities of the two could lead us to recognizing some nonregular unary languages.
+It is known that such ``two-alternation" is sufficient for recognizing the well-known $\sf NP$-complete language $\tt SUBSETSUM$ (or $\tt KNAPSACK$) \cite{Yak13A,Yak16A}.
+It is therefore reasonable to expect that two-alternation is useful for some unary nonregular languages.
+In the following, we will first describe a model of quantum alternation that embodies these ideas, and then present a result for $ \tt \mathtt{USQUARE} $, using the methods introduced in \cite{Yak13A,Yak16A}.